sst/guide/_examples/how-to-use-queues-in-your-serverless-app.md

 $ curl -X POST https://i8ia1epqnh.execute-api.us-east-1.amazonaws.com
 ```

 You should see `{status: 'successful'}` printed out.
-And if you head back to the debugger, you should see `Item queued!` printed out.
+And if you head back to the debugger, you should see `Item queued!`.

 ## Sending message to our queue